Mod-Bucket/Basic-Staples/README.txt

 		* Do not recommend using this mod's cocoa recipe.
 Fast to get you catalog chocolate early but not economical.
 		* The animal food recipes are entirely different.
 Flexibility!
 	Auto Magic:
-		* Patches added to tweak the pet tables.
+		* Patches added to tweak the pet tables. (* It's possible these patches won't work because there's a space in the file path.)
 		* DO NOT put any bookshelf in the building store except the vanilla shelf.
 Any other shelf will fail to stock items even if it meets totem requirements.
 		* Automated Recipes will have to be released in a separate patch mod.